dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/intermediate-results/intermediate-result-receiver.md

 `[in] targetROIDefName` The name of the target region of interest definition.

 `[in] taskName` The name of the task that produced the result.

+`[in] isSectionLevelResult` Indicates that the result was generated at the section or stage level.

 `[in] pResult` A pointer to the CPredetectedRegionsUnit object that contains the result.